-

 Spending three solid days on a convention floor is tiring, grueling and sometimes monotonous.
 Use the downtime to commiserate and make friends with other exhibitors.
 The indie convention circuit is small, so you may be seeing a lot of each other.

 To really be a part of this community, you need to know what your peers are doing.
 Introduce yourself at after-parties.
-Walk around to other booths and demo some games.
+Walk around to other booths to shop, demo, and gab about the experience.
 Be inspired, and be supportive.

 Extra-plush carpeting is way too expensive, so make sure you wear shoes you’ll be comfortable standing in all day.
 Don't try to break in a new pair of shoes on the con floor, unless you’ve got three days worth of bandages to spare.